O'Connell Street: Regeneration

+Flora and fauna

+In his 1937 book "The Way That I Went", Irish naturalist Robert Lloyd Praeger noted that "undoubtedly the most interesting zoological feature that Dublin has to offer is the Wagtail roost on O'Connell Street".
+Early in the winter of 1929, a number of pied wagtails settled in a London plane tree on the north side of Nelson's Pillar.
+The next autumn, approximately two thousand of the same species of bird re-appeared, occupying three or four adjacent trees in the same area.
+Praeger noted that "...so large a colony in such apparently unsuitable surroundings is remarkable".

 Statues

 Current and former monuments on O'Connell Street from south to north include:

 Daniel O'Connell: designed and sculpted by John Henry Foley and completed by his assistant Thomas Brock.
 Construction began in 1866 and the monument was unveiled in 1883.

 William Smith O'Brien: by Thomas Farrell.
 Originally erected in 1870 on an island at the O'Connell Bridge entrance to D'Olier Street, it was moved to O'Connell Street in 1929.

 Sir John Gray: by Thomas Farrell.
 Both the plinth and statue were carved entirely of white Sicilian marble, it was unveiled in 1879.
 Gray was the proprietor of the Freeman's Journal newspaper and as a member of Dublin Corporation was responsible for the construction of the Dublin water supply system based on the Vartry Reservoir.

 James Larkin: by Oisín Kelly.
 A bronze statue atop a Wicklow granite plinth, the monument was unveiled in 1980.

 Anna Livia: by Eamonn O'Doherty.
-Constructed in granite and unveiled on 17 June 1988, it became quickly known for its nickname "The Floosy in the Jacuzzi".
+Constructed in granite and unveiled on 17 June 1988, it became quickly known by its nickname "The Floosy in the Jacuzzi".
 It was removed in 2001 as part of the reconstruction plans for O'Connell Street and moved to the Croppies' Acre Memorial Park in 2011.

 Nelson's Pillar, a 36.8 m (121 ft) granite Doric column erected in 1808 in honour of Admiral Lord Nelson, formerly stood at the centre of the street on the site of the present-day Spire of Dublin.
 Blown up by republican activists in 1966, the site remained vacant until the erection of the Spire in 2003.

 Father Theobald Mathew: by Mary Redmond.
 The foundation stone was laid in 1890, and the monument was unveiled in 1893.
 In 2016, the statue was removed to cater for the Luas tram extension to the north of the city.
 It was restored in 2018 to a new location near The Spire.

 Charles Stewart Parnell: Parnell Monument by Irish-American sculptor Augustus Saint-Gaudens.
-The 37 ft high obelisk sits on a Galway granite pylon, was organised by John Redmond and paid for through public subscription and unveiled in 1911 at the junction with Parnell Street, just south of Parnell Square.
+The 37 ft high obelisk sits on a Galway granite pylon, was organised by John Redmond and paid for through public subscription and was unveiled in 1911 at the junction with Parnell Street, just south of Parnell Square.